VR-25/acc/README.md

 # max_charging_current (mcc) #
 # apply_on_plug dedicated to current control
-# This is managed with "acc --set --current" commmands.
+# This is managed with "acc --set --current" conmands.
 # Refer back to the command examples.

 # max_charging_voltage (mcv) #
 # apply_on_boot dedicated to voltage control
-# This is managed with "acc --set --voltage" commmands.
+# This is managed with "acc --set --voltage" conmands.

 # reboot_on_pause (rp) #
 # If this doesn't make sense to you, you probably don't need it.